texhex/MPSXM/README.md

 ### Get-PropertyValueSafe ###

-Tries to get a property value from the object and returns the replacement value if the property was not found on the object
+Tries to get a property value from the object and returns the replacement value if the property was not found or is null

 ```powershell
 Get-PropertyValueSafe [[-InputObject] <Object>] [[-Property] <Object>] [[-Default] <Object>]